Hamdan85/musiksharer/README.md

 * SendGrid

 Don't forget to turn on at least one workier for cron jobs and mailers (sidekiq).

+## Admin Address
+Access '/admin' in order to access admin dashboard
+Username: admin@musiksharer.com
+Password: password

+ps: You should have run rake db:seed

 ### Current Code Coverage
 Coverage report generated for RSpec: